MatusOllah/LcdBarGraph/README.md

 LcdBarGraph
 ===========

-An Arduino library to draw bar graph on a Liquid Chrystal display.
+An Arduino library to draw bar graph on a Liquid Crystal display.

 See page http://playground.arduino.cc/Code/LcdBarGraph for details.